 Whilst TOTS has only been in existence for a very short period of time, we like to think we and our amazing partners have achieved a fair bit.

-Here’s our Top 10:
+Here’s our Top 19:

-2. It’s now written into legislation in India that all linear channels must display subtitled content.
+- It’s now written into legislation in India that all linear channels must display subtitled content.
 Huge kudos to Brij and his colleagues here.
 You guys are amazing.

-8. We’ve now got the backing of the great and the good of the educational establishment from former Education Ministers and the ex-chair of OFSTED through to celebrities such as Stephen Fry and Cressida Cowell.
+- We have the backing of the great and the good of the educational establishment from former Education Ministers and the ex-chair of OFSTED through to celebrities such as Stephen Fry and Cressida Cowell.
 Thank you to the 40+ signatories of our open letter to broadcasters – we really, really appreciate it.
 Sorry for spamming your inboxes.

-10. We have assembled a stellar list of partner organisations and an eminent expert panel from around the world to help broadcasters and the media understand what actually works and why.
-There are so many thanks here, from the truly wonderful team at Annington who have been with us from the beginning, through to Jonathan Douglas and his team at the NLT and Steve Haines at NDCS – you guys all rock.
+- We have assembled a stellar list of partner organisations and an eminent expert panel from around the world to help broadcasters and the media understand what actually works and why.
+There are so many thanks here, from the truly wonderful team at Annington who have been with us from the beginning, through to Jonathan Douglas and his team at the NLT and Steve Haines – you guys all rock.
 Thank you!

 It’s been quite the journey.
 We have even bigger plans for the next phase of TOTS.
 Let’s have a positive impact on half a billion children shall we?